History of Thailand: Indochina wars and communist insurgency

 King Bhumibol and Queen Sirikit of Thailand visited the U.S. Army's 27th Infantry "Wolfhounds" near Korat, Thailand in 1962.
 Here, Queen Sirikit visited with Colonel William A. Mckean, Commander of the 27th, and U.S. Ambassador to Thailand, Kenneth T. Young Jr. The U.S. forces in Thailand are used to assist as instructors and advisors.

-The regimes of Sarit and Thanom were strongly supported by the US.
-Thailand had formally become a US ally in 1954 with the formation of the SEATO.
-While the war in Indochina was being fought between the Vietnamese and the French, Thailand (disliking both equally) stayed aloof, but once it became a war between the US and the Vietnamese communists, Thailand committed itself strongly to the US side, concluding a secret agreement with the US in 1961, sending troops to Vietnam and Laos, and allowing the US to use airbases in the east of the country to conduct its bombing war against North Vietnam.
+The US strongly supported the regimes of Sarit and Thanom, Thailand having become a formal ally in 1954 with the formation of SEATO.
+Thailand stayed aloof while the war in Indochina was fought between the Vietnamese and the French, disliking both, but took the US side once it became a war against the Vietnamese communists.
+It made a secret agreement with the US in 1961, sent troops to Vietnam and Laos, and let the US bomb North Vietnam from airbases in the east.
 The Vietnamese retaliated by supporting the Communist Party of Thailand's insurgency in the north, northeast, and sometimes in the south, where guerrillas co-operated with local discontented Muslims.
-In the postwar period, Thailand had close relations with the US, which it saw as a protector from communist revolutions in neighbouring countries.
+After the war Thailand kept close relations with the US, which it saw as a protector against communist revolutions in neighbouring countries.
 The Seventh and Thirteenth US Air Forces were headquartered at Udon Royal Thai Air Force Base.

 A 14-year-old Vietnamese contaminated with Agent Orange.

-Agent Orange, a herbicide and defoliant chemical used by the U.S. military as part of its herbicidal warfare program, Operation Ranch Hand, was tested by the United States in Thailand during the war in Southeast Asia.
-Buried drums were uncovered and confirmed to be Agent Orange in 1999.
-Workers who uncovered the drums fell ill while upgrading the airport near Hua Hin District, 100 km south of Bangkok.
+The United States tested Agent Orange, the herbicide and defoliant of its Operation Ranch Hand programme, in Thailand during the war.
+Buried drums were uncovered and confirmed as Agent Orange in 1999.
+The workers who found them, upgrading the airport near Hua Hin District, 100 km south of Bangkok, fell ill.